Fail-fast system

-In systems design, a fail-fast system is one which immediately reports at its interface any condition that is likely to indicate a failure.
+In systems design, a fail-fast system is one that immediately reports at its interface any condition that is likely to indicate a failure.
 Fail-fast systems are usually designed to stop normal operation rather than attempt to continue a possibly flawed process.
-Such designs often check the system's state at several points in an operation, so any failures can be detected early.
-The responsibility of a fail-fast module is detecting errors, then letting the next-highest level of the system handle them.
+Such designs often check the system's state at several points in an operation, so that any failures can be detected early.
+The responsibility of a fail-fast module is detecting errors, and then letting the next-highest level of the system handle them.

 Hardware and software

 Fail-fast systems or modules are desirable in several circumstances: